 It's important to make sure you get your policy as soon as you book your trip.
 That way, you can make sure you're covered right from the start.

-Let's take a look at the main things standard travel insurance usually covers:
+Let's take a look at the main things a standard travel insurance policy will usually cover:

 Cancellation cover

 This is if something unexpected happens and you need to cancel your trip before it begins.
 For example, if you fall ill and can't travel.
-In this situation, cancellation cover can be there to help you.
+In this situation, travel insurance with cancellation cover can be there to help you.
+Another example could be having to cancel a camping holiday due to bad weather.
+In this case, having a specialist camping insurance policy will help cover unexpected events like the weather.

 Under this section of your policy, you should be able to claim back the costs of expenses you've already paid for.
 So, things like accommodation or transport.